jim-hackbarth-1/ui-kit/README.md

 > ...
 > ```

+We've made a few changes.
+First, we've added an id attribute "section-1-container".
+We'll use that later in the javascript model.
-We've added our div with `class="loader"` for our loading indicator and wrapped in in a div element with a `kit-if` attribute so that it is only displayed when `loading` is true.
+Second, we've added a `kit-if` condition that shows our loader when `#model.loading` is true.
-Also, we've added a `kit-if` attribute so that it is only displayed when `loading` is false, meaning it's done loading.
+Third, we've added a `kit-if` condition that only shows our data list when `#model.loading` is not true (meaning we're done loading).
-And note that we've changed from using the `getSection1Items()` method to using a `section1Items` property on the model to get our items array so we'll have to update our Javascript model correspondingly.
+Finally, we've changed from using the `getSection1Items()` method to using a `section1Items` property on the model to get our items array so we'll have to update our Javascript model correspondingly.

 :point_right: _Action: Update content.js - add `loadContent()` method_
 There are multiple ways to accomplish this loading behavior.